bodyscape/cielo_home/info.md

 8. Click on the new row on network who have the 'login' on it.
 9. Click on the new subtab 'Response'
+10. Copy all the Response in a text file and close the browser (Really important to close browser not only the tab)
-10. In the is response who have the field ask the initial configuration.
+11. In the is response who have the field ask the initial configuration.
 Also Keep in mind if your HA or this integration don't run for more than 1 hour you must uninstall it and reinstall it.

 ![image](https://github.com/bodyscape/cielo_home/assets/30115568/96702e55-d4e0-4815-8316-a9a6cfbbab74)